 The University recognizes that a student's ability to meet his/her academic responsibilities may, on occasion, be impaired by medical illness.
 Please go to:

-Students must see the Academic Counsellor and submit all required documentation in order to be approved for certain accommodation: http://counselling.ssc.uwo.ca/procedures/medical_accommodation.html
+Students must see the Academic Counsellor and submit all required documentation in order to be approved for certain accommodation.